 There are many gaming and professional laptops out there that also feature a dedicated graphics card.

-However, on laptops, a dedicated graphics is SOLDERED onto the motherboard itself and hence cannot be replaced either.
+However, dedicated graphics is SOLDERED onto the laptop motherboard and cannot be replaced.

-Therefore, if you have a laptop, then there is, unfortunately, no way of changing your GPU as both the integrated and dedicated GPU are built-into the system.
+Therefore, if you have a laptop, there is no way of changing your GPU as both the integrated and dedicated GPU are built into the system.

 This brings us back to our original question: